 Since I couldn’t eat 3 jars of marmalade on my own (this recipe doesn’t give instructions for traditional canning that allows the contents to be kept for long periods of time), I took it to the women’s group meeting at my church.
 We ate it on wheat crackers with plain cream cheese.
 It was a cool, satisfying snack that got nothing but positive reviews.
 Now, I need to find more people who like grapefruit so I can make this again and share!

 I know the citrus season extends beyond January, but various childhood memories always make me think of January as the month of oranges, clementines, and grapefruits.
 As such, this week and next week’s recipes feature citrus.
 Today, it’s cranberry orange shortbread on the menu!
-They are a welcome addition to your afternoon coffee or tea break.
+They are sure to be a welcome addition to your afternoon coffee or tea break.
 Check out the recipe here: http://www.momontimeout.com/2015/11/cranberry-orange-shortbread-cookies-recipe/

 It’s rare that I love a recipe without reservation, but I LOVE these cookies.
 I’m already a fan of the cranberry-orange combination, but these include the delicate notes of almond extract to balance out the tart flavors.
 Moreover, the author is absolutely on-point to push bakers to pull the cookies from the oven at the lower end of her time range.
 The soft, moist texture that results from not over baking pushed the recipe over the top.
 I admit, I also enjoy the preparation of shortbread.
 There’s something so satisfying about cutting the butter into the flour-sugar mixture and kneading the dough with your hands.